 Pet Perks: The DoubleTree promises to treat pets “like guests”; its Pampered Pet Package features all the essentials your pet will need to be comfortable while exploring the City.

-What to Do in the Neighborhood with Your Pet: Located beside the East River, close to attractions like Japan Society and the United Nations, Peter Detmold Park offers a secluded dog run.
+What to Do in the Neighborhood with Your Pet: Peter Detmold Park, located beside the East River, offers a secluded dog run; it's close to attractions like Japan Society and the United Nations.

 This luxury Park Avenue property features an on-site Restore Salon & Spa.
 The hotel is located close to Central Park and the Upper East Side’s renowned Madison Avenue boutiques, as well as culturally rich Museum Mile, which includes the Met Fifth Avenue and Solomon R. Guggenheim Museum.